UConn vs. Furman odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 Top UConn vs. Furman predictions

 Guard Silas Demery leads the Big East with 6.2 assists per game, while Tarris Reed Jr., Braylon Mullins and Solo Ball are all double-digit scorers as well.
 Furman is the fifth-tallest team in Division I, and Alex Wilkins became the first SoCon freshman to average 17-plus points on 50% eFG% since Stephen Curry in 2006-07.
-The model has these teams combining for 148 points to provide value on the Over.
+The model has these teams combining for 148 points as the Over clears more than 80% of the time.
 See the full Furman vs. UConn picks at SportsLine now.

 How to make UConn vs. Furman picks

-Now, the model simulated every possession of UConn vs. Furman 10,000 times and says one side of the spread cashes more than 50% of the time.
+Now, the model simulated every possession of UConn vs. Furman 10,000 times and says one side of the spread cashes well over 50% of the time.
 You can only see that pick at SportsLine.

-So who wins UConn vs. Furman, and which side of the spread hits in more than 50% of simulations?
+So who wins UConn vs. Furman, and which side of the spread hits in well over 50% of simulations?
 Visit SportsLine now to see which side of the Furman vs. UConn spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.